-Indicator Unit Definition Minimum frequency of measurement of performance indicator Coverage of water supply connections % Total number of households in the service area that are connected to the water supply network with a direct service connection, as percentage of Total number of households in that service area.
+Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Coverage of water supply connections % Total number of households in the service area that are connected to the water supply network with a direct service connection, as percentage of Total number of households in that service area.
 The service area may be either an electoral ward, or the THROMDE as a whole Ward Level Quarterly

-Sl.
-Data Required for calculation Unit Input data As of June 2014 =(a/b100) Department Remarks a) Total number of households with direct water supply connection Number 2500 100% Engineering Dept. The total number of households (not properties) in the service area should be calculated.
+Sl Data Required for calculation Unit Input data As of 30 June 2014 =(a/b100) Department Remarks a) Total number of households with direct water supply connection Number 2500 100% Engineering Dept. The total number of households (not properties) in the service area should be calculated.
 Service area refers to either the ward or the THROMDE limits.
 Cadaster maps supplemented through actual ground level surveys (carried out once in 4-5 years) should provide this data.
-Exclusive surveys need not be carried out, and data can be collected during other surveys carried out for property tax, or other such purposes.
+Exclusive

 Sl.
-Data Required for calculation Unit Input data As of June 2014 =(a/b100) Department Remarks b) Total number of households in the service area Number 2500 Engineering Dept. This will include households which receive municipal water supply at one common point, from where it is stored and distributed for all households (for e.g. as in apartment complexes).
+Data Required for calculation Unit Input data As of 30 June 2014 =(a/b100) Department Remarks surveys need not be carried out, and data can be collected during other surveys carried out for property tax, or other such purposes. b) Total number of households in the service area Number 2500 Engineering Dept. This will include households which receive municipal water supply at one common point, from where it is stored and distributed for all households (for e.g. as in apartment complexes).
 Households supplied water through public stand posts or tankers should be excluded.
 Households completely dependent on other water sources such as bore wells, open wells, etc. should not be included.